How to Write a Business Case (20 Free Templates & Examples)

 Background information

 The purpose is to give a well-articulated introduction to the business project.
-This section should have a brief overview of why the business or project change has become necessary.
+This section should have a brief overview of why the change has become necessary.
 It captures the problem, available opportunity, or the changed circumstances.
 Refer to related studies, previous programs/projects, or similar business cases/plans.

 • What’s your goal?